Bertodemus/Paymerang-TE/README.md

 ## **Description**

 Greetings and salutations!
 Thank you for taking the time to review my technical test submission.
 I cannot wait to get your feedback, suggestions, and constructive criticism!
 I believe that is one of the best ways to learn and improve.
+Here is a link to the deployed site: [Technical Test](https://ecstatic-jepsen-96302a.netlify.app/)

 For this test, I decided to use `create-react-app` as my starter toolchain.
 I created a `single page` site that takes the provided blob of JSON data and presents it to the user in a more consumable fashion.
 I wanted to give the UI a `dashboard` look and feel.
 All of the `payees` are presented in a `paginated` format.
 There are animated charts that offer a quick view and some `mouse over` data.
 The `payment information` element is an accordion that allows the user to toggle visibility of that information.
 The `payor` list shows the critical data prominently.
 If you want a sneak peek, you can jump to the [Screenshots](#Screenshots) section to see what I put together.